o3de/o3de.org/content/docs/user-guide/components/reference/camera/camera-rig.md

 ### FollowTargetFromAngle

 **FollowTargetFromAngle** causes the camera to follow the target from a specified angle.
-This feature works well for top\-down, isometric, and side scrolling cameras.
+This feature works well for top-down, isometric, and side scrolling cameras.

 ![\[Image NOT FOUND\]](/images/user-guide/component/follow-target-from-angle.png)